 - Self-mutilation.

-How to help prevent puppy separation anxiety from the start
+How to get it right from the start

 From the minute you bring your puppy home, they need to learn that they can trust you to be there for them, but there are times when they can’t always be with you – and that’s fine.
 Set up baby gates, and make a habit of going off into a different room and leaving them on their own for a few minutes with something enjoyable to occupy them like their dinner or a treat.